-- 1 Front airbags - 2 Side/head airbags in the backrests
+- Front airbags - Side/head airbags in the backrests 2

-Protective effect
+Protective action

-Observe the instructions on page 42 to ensure the best possible personal protection.
+Observe the instructions on page 44 to ensure the best possible personal protection.◀

 The front airbags help protect the driver and front passenger by responding to frontal impacts in which safety belts alone cannot provide adequate restraint.
 When needed, the head and side airbags help provide protection in the event of side impact.
-The relevant side airbag supports the side upper body area.
-The respective head airbag supports the head.
+The side/head airbag supports the body in the lateral chest area as well as the head.